East Dulwich: 549 Lordship Lane: the "Concrete House"

 One of the most architecturally interesting buildings in the area is at 549 Lordship Lane.
 The so-called "Concrete House" is a former derelict grade II listed building, now restored and back in use, and is an example of 19th-century concrete house.
 It is believed that it is the only surviving example in England.

 The Concrete House was built in 1873 by Charles Drake of the Patent Concrete Building Company.
 In 1867 the builder had patented the use of iron panels for shuttering rather than timber.

 It was on the Heritage at Risk Register from 1994 to 2013 when it was removed following its successful repair and conversion.
 Having fallen vacant in the 1980s and developing serious structural problems, it has been fully restored and converted to five flats in shared ownership.
 It then won an award from English Heritage, the Angel Commendation.

-Local government elections
+Local government

+East Dulwich is currently represented by Labour MP Ellie Reeves, who won the newly created seat of Lewisham West and East Dulwich in the 2024 General Election.